 Introduction

-This week there were just under 15 million Covid-19 cases globally.
-The USA accounts for the most, at around 3.9 million cases.
-South Africa is in fifth place, with Brazil second, India third, and Russia fourth.
-Peru, Mexico, Chile, the United Kingdom, and Iran make up the balance of the top ten.
-The global curve of new cases appears to be steepening.
+There are 16,741,049 million Covid-19 cases globally.
+The USA accounts for the most, at around 4.3 million cases.
+Brazil is second, India third, Russia fourth, and South Africa fifth.
+Peru, Mexico, Chile, the United Kingdom, and Iran make up the rest of the top ten.
+The global new case curve is steepening.

 Continue reading